gehridav/pi-air/README.md

  DHT11 signal (GPIO), +3.3V input, GND.

 ## Connecting DHT22 to Pi
-As it turned out that the DHT11 sensor is quite inaccurate, I replaced it with a [DHT22 board](https://www.aliexpress.com/item/DHT22-AM2302-Digital-Temperature-And-Humidity-Sensor-Module-Replace-SHT11-SHT15/2038550076.html) that has a pull-up resistor includede.
+As it turned out that the DHT11 sensor is quite inaccurate, I replaced it with a [DHT22 board](https://www.aliexpress.com/item/DHT22-AM2302-Digital-Temperature-And-Humidity-Sensor-Module-Replace-SHT11-SHT15/2038550076.html) that has a pull-up resistor included.
 There the connectors are like this (left to right): +3.3V input, DHT22 signal (GPIO), GND.